Wrist Wraps

 bench press

 In a bench press, the weight will sit directly over the wrist joint leading to a high demand on this joint; wrist wraps will provide the necessary support for success in the movement.
+Most lifters will try to keep their wrist neutral while others will allow for more wrist extension to decrease the range of motion in the movement.

 In both cases, wrist wraps will provide pivotal support in maintaining the wrist position you feel strongest in for bench press.